Staff and Consultants

-Hilary serves as a Senior Program Manager for STG, directly supporting our work in Evansville, Indiana.
-Prior to joining Mass Insight, Hilary was the Senior Project Manager at BELL (Building Educated Leaders for Life), a nonprofit that partners with schools and districts to provide extended learning time for low income, academically challenged students.
+Hilary Kopp is a Senior Program Manager at Mass Insight and currently works with the Delaware Department of Education to support school improvement in the state’s Priority, Focus Plus, and Focus schools.
+Earlier in her tenure at Mass Insight, she supported the work of the Connecticut State Department of Education’s Turnaround Office and worked to increase the rigor of instruction at middle schools participating in Mass Insight’s College Success Communities.
+Prior to joining Mass Insight, Hilary was the Senior Project Manager at BELL (Building Educated Leaders for Life), a nonprofit that partners with Title I schools and districts to provide extended learning time.
 She went to BELL from the classroom, as she was a mid-career changer who sought firsthand experience as an elementary teacher.
-Prior to teaching, Hilary worked on the development and evaluation of education and youth workforce development initiatives for less advantaged youth with MDRC, Jobs for the Future, and the Commonwealth Corporation.
+Prior to teaching, Hilary worked on the development and evaluation of education and youth workforce development initiatives with MDRC, Jobs for the Future, and the Commonwealth Corporation.
 Hilary holds a M.P.A. from Princeton’s Woodrow Wilson School of Public and International Affairs, a M.A. of Education from Salem State University, and a B.A. in Political Science from Colgate University.

-Ami serves as an Engagement Manager, directly responsible for managing fieldwork with one of STG’s engagements.
+Ami serves as an Engagement Director, directly responsible for managing fieldwork for MIE engagements.
 Ami began her career in education as a Teach for America corps member in Baltimore, MD.
 After teaching elementary students for 4 years, Ami broadened her education reform efforts in Baltimore City by working for The New Teacher Project to manage the district’s alternative teaching program.
 She later joined the district leadership team serving as both the Special Assistant to the Chief Human Capital Officer and Manager of School-Based Recruitment and Staffing in 2010.
 Ami received her B.A. from the University of Pittsburgh in business administration and later received her M.A.T. from Johns Hopkins University in Teaching.

-Anu supports STG’s district-level fieldwork at Jefferson Parish Public Schools.
-Prior to joining STG, Anu was a tutor with Revolution Prep, a provider of SAT test prep and other academic services.
+Anu supports district-level fieldwork at Evansville, Indiana.
+Prior to joining Mass Insight Education, Anu was a tutor with Revolution Prep, a provider of SAT test prep and other academic services.
 She also served as a regional manager for Revolution Prep’s Ivy Program, managing the development of summer branches in Northern Virginia.
 In addition, she supported a coalition of local healthcare coalitions and foundations serving low-income populations in the Washington, DC area, with a particular focus on research around patient engagement in healthcare.
 Anu holds a BSE in Chemical Engineering from Princeton University.